FoldingAtHome/fah-client-bastet/README.md

 # This software
 This repository contains a new [Open-Source](https://opensource.org/osd) version of the Folding@home client software.
-The complete client software consits of a frontend and a backend.
+The complete client software consists of a frontend and a backend.
 This repository contains the backend.
 The frontend is in a separate repository at [fah-web-client-bastet](https://github.com/foldingathome/fah-web-client-bastet).
 The backend can be configured to run on its own without any user interaction.